 I think these kinds of advisory bodies are very useful because they bring all the involved parties together.
 This way they can better coordinate these kinds of changes.
 Often greater discrepancies exists between requirements set by European directives and the capabilities of market participants.
 These kind of collaborative efforts can mitigate such discrepancies.

 - Remuneration policy and transactions with related parties

 ‘Say-on-Pay’ is an important aspect of the new directive.
 Issuers must enable shareholders to vote on the remuneration of the board of directors.
 In addition, they must share a remuneration report with their shareholders.
-At the moment, the Netherlands is one of the only countries that has a shareholder vote with respect to remuneration, but the remuneration report will, however, be a renewal.
+At the moment, the Netherlands is one of the few countries that has a shareholder vote with respect to remuneration, but the disclosure of the entire remuneration report will be a new requirement.